James Reed (businessman): Reed Group

 Reed has said that his three most significant contributions to the Reed Group are the development of reed.co.uk, the introduction of Reed in Partnership and the globalisation of the company.
-The company's revenue has increased from £150 million to £1.2 billion under his leadership.
+The company's revenue has increased from £150 million to £1.3 billion under his leadership.

-Welfare-to-work (Reed in Partnership)
+Reed in Partnership

-In 1997 Reed was invited to bid on contracts issued by the Blair administration, in which some of the traditional work of Job Centres was outsourced to the private sector.
-This resulted in Reed in Partnership, which now employs 1800 people.
+In 1997, Reed was invited to bid on contracts issued by the Blair administration, in which some of the traditional work of Job Centres was outsourced to the private sector.
+This resulted in Reed in Partnership, which now employs 2,500 people.